 - Is Your web framework protected against CSRF?
 Prefer token based authentication if it is a “No” or if you don’t know what CSRF is.

-If token based authentication is preferred, avoid JSON Web Tokens.
+If token-based authentication is preferred, avoid JSON Web Tokens.
 JWT should be used as a short, one-time token, as against something that is reused multiple times.
-Alternatively, you could create a random token, store it in redis/memcached, and validate it on every request.
+Alternatively, you could create a random token, store it in Redis/Memcached, and validate it on every request.

-User Case 2.
+Use Case 2.
 API for Mobile Apps

 Prefer token-based authentication.